japila-books/apache-spark-internals/docs/storage/BlockManagerMasterEndpoint.md

 Otherwise, getPeers returns no `BlockManagers`.

-NOTE: *Peers* of a xref:storage:BlockManager.adoc[BlockManager] are the other BlockManagers in a cluster (except the driver's BlockManager).
+NOTE: *Peers* of a storage:BlockManager.md[BlockManager] are the other BlockManagers in a cluster (except the driver's BlockManager).
 Peers are used to know the available executors in a Spark application.

 getPeers is used when BlockManagerMasterEndpoint is requested to handle <<GetPeers, GetPeers>> message.